What Are Flock Cameras?

 - Chris Nocco, Pasco County Sheriff (Tampa Bay Times, 2020)

-This “Minority Report”-style program led to harassment of innocent people — and was ultimately found unconstitutional in court.
-A rare win, but a stark example of where unchecked surveillance can go.
+This "Minority Report"-style program led to harassment of innocent people - and was ultimately found unconstitutional in court

 "Tech firms should not develop their systems and services, including end-to-end encryption, in ways that empower criminals or put vulnerable people at risk."

-- Priti Patel, UK Home Secretary (UK Govt, 2019)
+- Priti Patel, UK Home Secretary

 "The risk [of built-in weaknesses]... is acceptable because we are talking about consumer products... and not nuclear launch codes."